kefeletswe/kefeletswe/README.md

-ABOUT
+ABOUT PAGE
-The about section of the page gives users more information about the schools curriculum, mission and vison statements.
-It also provides  the user with relevant information about the employees.This section has a hover effet when the user hovers over the words curriculum, vision and mission.
-The colors chosen blend in well with this page.
+The second page which is linked to the About navigation bar,  the user will be able to find relevant information about the schools location, age range, opening hour and location.A grid was added to enable the user to find the schools details quickly.The user can either scrool down or click on ABOUT, which is locted at the top-right corner of the page in order to access it.